KDlamini/bamboo-server/README.md

 ## Getting Started

 The API will receive POST requests to create users,products, and orders and GET requests to view products and orders.
-The base URL is: https://shopcart-v1.herokuapp.com/
+The base URL is: https://shopcart-server.vercel.app/

-If you want to view Products you can call this endpoint:
+If you want to view Products you can append this endpoint to the URl:
 ```
 /products
 ```